-- Pensioners that meet the following criteria:

-- Registered owner of property,

-- Applicant must reside on the property,

-- Income not exceeding an amount set by Council, - Ratable property registered in the name of the Council., if such property is used in supplying electricity, water, and gas or sewerage services; - Hospitals, clinics, and institutions for mentally ill persons, which are not operated for gain; - Ratable property registered in the name of an agricultural society affiliated to or recognized by the South African Agricultural Union, which is used for the purpose of such society; - Cemeteries and crematoriums, which are registered in the names of private persons and which are used exclusively for burials and cremations; - Museums, art galleries, libraries and botanical gardens which are open to the public, whether admission fees are charged or not; - Sports grounds used for the purpose of amateur sports and any social activities, which are connected with such sports; - Ratable property registered in the name of benevolent or charitable organizations, or any ratable property let by the Council to any of the named organizations - Owners of a property situated in an area affected by a disaster within the meaning of the Disaster Management Act, 2002 or in any other serious adverse social or economic conditions; - Owners of residential properties with to which Section 17(1)(h) of the Act applies on the market value of the property less the amount stated in that Section or higher amount as determined by Council; - State or public infrastructure and their rates may be reduced to a percentage which is contemplated in Section 11 of the Act. - Owners of agricultural properties who are bona fide farmers.
+- Pensioners that meet the following criteria: - Registered owner of property, - Applicant must reside on the property, - Income not exceeding an amount set by Council, - Ratable property registered in the name of the Council., if such property is used in supplying electricity, water, and gas or sewerage services; - Hospitals, clinics, and institutions for mentally ill persons, which are not operated for gain; - Ratable property registered in the name of an agricultural society affiliated to or recognized by the South African Agricultural Union, which is used for the purpose of such society;

+- Cemeteries and crematoriums, which are registered in the names of private persons and which are used exclusively for burials and cremations; - Museums, art galleries, libraries and botanical gardens which are open to the public, whether admission fees are charged or not; - Sports grounds used for the purpose of amateur sports and any social activities, which are connected with such sports; - Ratable property registered in the name of benevolent or charitable organizations, or any ratable property let by the Council to any of the named organizations - Owners of a property situated in an area affected by a disaster within the meaning of the Disaster Management Act, 2002 or in any other serious adverse social or economic conditions; - Owners of residential properties with to which Section 17(1)(h) of the Act applies on the market value of the property less the amount stated in that Section or higher amount as determined by Council; - State or public infrastructure and their rates may be reduced to a percentage which is contemplated in Section 11 of the Act. - Owners of agricultural properties who are bona fide farmers.

-1.4.2 Sale of Electricity and Impact of Tariff Increases
+Sale of Electricity and Impact of Tariff Increases

-On 9 March 2020, the National Energy Regulator of South Africa (NERSA) approved 6.9% for municipalities which will be implemented on 1 July 2020.
+For the purpose of the Annual Budget, the municipality used the National Energy Regulator of South Africa (NERSA) approved 14.59% municipal tariff.